-Jamie is the Senior Program Manager for Urban Improv and has worked for the organization for over 15 years.
+Jamie has worked for this organization for over 15 years.
 Prior to joining Urban Improv, Jamie worked for several radio stations in Boston and Seattle.
 She also worked as a stage manager and house manager for many years.
 Originally from South Dakota, she earned a B.A. in Communication Studies from Seattle University and her M.A. in Media Arts from Emerson College.
 Jamie is gratified to be working for an organization that values artistic expression and social justice.